mathzero/multi_omics_air_pollution_Oxford_street/README.md

 # Biological responses to short-term exposure to air pollution: a multi-level OMICs analysis

+A research project carried out with Shati Rahman and Hong Tan at Imperial College London.

 ## Abstract
 ### Introduction
 While the association between long-term negative health outcomes and air pollution has been established, short term exposure to air pollution and traffic-related air pollutants (TRAPs) has only recently been investigated.
 In this study we investigate the effects of short-term exposure to air pollution at a multi-omic level.